lejmr/iredmail-docker/README.md

 # iRedMail Docker Container #

 iRedMail allows to deploy an OPEN SOURCE, FULLY FLEDGED, FULL-FEATURED mail server in several minutes, for free.
-If several minutes is long time then this docker container can reduce help you and deploy your mail server in seconds.
+If several minutes is long time then this docker container can reduce the deployment time and help you to get a mail server in matter seconds.

 Current version of container uses MySQL for accounts saving.
 In the future the LDAP can be used, so pull requests are welcome.
 Container contains all components (Postfix, Dovecot, Fail2ban, ClamAV, Roundcube, and SoGo) and MySQL server.
 The hostname of the mail server can be set using the normal docker methods (```docker run -h <host>``` or setting 'hostname' in a docker compose file).
 In order to customize the container several environmental variables are allowed: